 The new findings, which appear in the journal Obesity, result from an analysis of data from 2,458 participants who had undergone bariatric (weight loss) surgery for obesity.

 The participants had undergone either gastric bypass or gastric banding surgery between March 2006 and April 2009.
-The researchers recruited them via the Longitudinal Assessment of Bariatric Surgery study.
+The researchers recruited them via the

 The authors looked at the participants’ psychological variables, including eating patterns, as well as their weight history and hormone levels, alongside other biological factors.